-- When a cow is added to the hospital pen, what is the cause of other performance factors besides the infection?
+- When a cow is added to the hospital pen, what performance metrics can we use to evaluate its recovery beyond treating the infection?

-- I’ll then review an actual case study on mastitis.
+- A review of an actual case study on mastitis in cows treatment.

 Days After Withdrawal | Still in the Herd | Sold | Died |